 If you have a smartphone, you are probably familiar with push notifications.
-Thanks to many false ideas about these dynamic push notifications, many eCommerce retailers are under the impression that push notifications are a thing of the past.
-Some worry that smartphone users are no longer interested in even enabling these notifications, and they believe that for these reasons, push notifications are a thing of the past.
+Thanks to many false ideas about these dynamic push notifications, many eCommerce retailers are under the impression that these types of mobile communication channels are a thing of the past.
+Some worry that smartphone users are no longer interested in even enabling these, and they believe that for these reasons, push notifications are a thing of the past.

-However, as demonstrated by research conducted in 2019, push notifications are not even close to being obsolete.
+However, as demonstrated by research conducted in 2019, these forms of mobile communication are not even close to being obsolete.
 In 2019, push notification open rates grew to 90%, and are roughly 50% higher than typical email open rates.
-These notifications also help boost customer retention and both app and website engagement, making them a more than a worthwhile tool for any eCommerce business.
+These notifications also help boost customer retention and both app and website engagement, making them more than a worthwhile tool for any eCommerce business.

 Although eCommerce businesses stand to gain a lot from incorporating dynamic push notifications and notifications geared towards a target audience, there are many people who do not understand that this tool still has value in 2020.